 The MK or the “Mystic Krewe of the Silver Ball” is a social club, in the spirit of Mardi Gras organizations, an assembly of people with similar interests and hobbies that occasionally get together for social events.
 It is also one-part Makerspace/Hackerspace group and one-part business incubator/consulting/production group.
 The MK exists for the purpose of socializing, networking and pursuing collective and individual pursuits of a productive and benevolent nature.

 It sounds like a Mardi Gras club?
 Is it?

 While the MK is located in New Orleans and take cues from Mardi Gras krewes, it’s not a carnival organization (although it is possible we may add parading to our array of activities in the future).

-We imagine the MK as a throwback to the secret social clubs that were prominent and dominant at the turn of the 20th century, often populated by captains of industry who desired to create an oasis of inspiring souls to network with, who also ended up proving to be the impetus for powerful business and other interests.
+We imagine the MK as a throwback to the secret social clubs that were prominent and dominant at the turn of the 20th century (as well as “secret societies” that were prevalent many centuries earlier), often populated by captains of industry who desired to create an oasis of inspiring souls to network with, who also ended up proving to be the impetus for powerful business and other interests.

 What is the purpose of MK?